NotationCapital/Operating-Manual/README.md

 __Our mission is to be the most helpful venture firm in the world for technical founding teams on day 0 of a new startup__.
 We believe all the glory to be had is in working with founders before what they’re building becomes obviously of value, even if it means investing in products and markets that (initially) seem fringe.

-We invest in 8-10 new projects per year that tend to be tech heavy, scalable software products, and often based in NYC.
+We invest in 8-10 new projects per year that tend to be tech heavy, scalable software products, often based in NYC, but more selectively in Tier 2 ecosystems like Boston, Toronto, and LA.

 ## Who We Are

 Notation is a community of people dedicated to helping one another succeed.
-This includes the founders of Notation portfolio companies, our advisors, LP’s, and our broader network.
+This includes the founders of Notation portfolio companies, our advisors, LPs, and our broader network.
 We have four full-time members at the firm:

 [Alex Lines](https://twitter.com/alexlines) - Focuses on infrastructure, hard tech & product.
 Engineer experienced in distributed systems & scalability, building products and companies in NY for over 10 years.

 [Nicholas Chirls](https://twitter.com/nchirls) - Focuses on product, growth, and capital raising.
 Previously Head of Seed Investing at betaworks and led product for several betaworks projects and previous startups.

-[Katherine Wu](https://twitter.com/katherineykwu) - Makes investments and supports Notation companies.
-She has a legal background with experience in business development and growth at a NYC seed-stage startup.
+[Katherine Wu](https://twitter.com/katherineykwu) - Focuses on marketing, legal + regulatory, and business development.
+Katherine has a legal background with experience in business development and growth at Messari, a NYC seed-stage crypto startup.

-[Thomas Bailey](https://www.linkedin.com/in/thomas-bailey-b6827234/) - Leads cryptocurrency and blockchain investing.
-An angel investor in blockchain projects for the previous six years, and has also built large-scale crypto-mining facilities.
+[Thomas Bailey](https://www.linkedin.com/in/thomas-bailey-b6827234/) - Leads cryptocurrency and blockchain investing at Notation.
+A former angel investor in blockchain projects, and previously built a large-scale crypto-mining facility.

 Through our slack channel, email lists, events, and other places where we build community, we encourage every person in our network to participate.
 Over the past few years, for example, this has led to a significant number of key hires, customers, and investor introductions.
 Notation is a diverse professional community that respects one another, but we also find ways to enjoy each other’s company, and try to have some fun along the way :-)